-- Designated Safeguarding Lead (DSL) The person in the organisation who has ultimate responsibility for operational safeguarding processes and procedures. - Designated Safeguarding Officer (DSO) The person who supports the DSL in their role, to ensure that safeguarding processes and procedures are followed. - Deputy Designated Safeguarding Lead (DDSL) The person who can be delegated to either in the absence of the DSL or if the DSL is unavailable. - Chief Executive Officer (CEO) The person with overall responsibility for the organisation and for safeguarding.. - Trustee Safeguarding Lead (TSL) Responsible for ensuring organisational compliance with legislation and external regulators.
+- Designated Safeguarding Lead (DSL) The person in the organisation who has ultimate responsibility for operational safeguarding processes and procedures. - Designated Safeguarding Officer (DSO) The person who supports the DSL in their role, to ensure that safeguarding processes and procedures are followed. - Deputy Designated Safeguarding Lead (DDSL) The person who can be delegated to either in the absence of the DSL or if the DSL is unavailable. - Chief Executive Officer (CEO) The person with overall responsibility for the organisation and for safeguarding. - Trustee Safeguarding Lead (TSL) Supporting the board in fulfilling their strategic, advisory and governance duties on safeguarding'